 In a number of cases, no cause can be identified (idiopathic).

 Peripheral neuropathy risk factors include:

-- Diabetes mellitus, especially if your sugar levels are poorly controlled
+- Diabetes, especially if your sugar levels are poorly controlled

 - Vitamin deficiencies, particularly B vitamins

-- Infections, such as Lyme disease, shingles, Epstein-Barr virus, hepatitis C and HIV
+- Infections, such as Lyme disease, shingles, Epstein-Barr virus, hepatitis B and C, and HIV

 - Autoimmune diseases, such as rheumatoid arthritis and lupus, in which your immune system attacks your own tissues

 - Exposure to toxins

 - Repetitive motion, such as those performed for certain jobs

 Complications of peripheral neuropathy can include: